 - Good cause.

-Penal Code 29810 only applies if a person has been convicted of a felony or a certain misdemeanor.
-Therefore, an accused does not have to relinquish a firearm if he is never convicted of a crime.
-Further, he does not have to relinquish a firearm if he is simply charged with a crime.
+Penal Code 29810 only applies if you have been convicted of a felony or a certain misdemeanor.
+Therefore, you do not have to relinquish a firearm if you are never convicted of a crime.
+Further, you do not have to relinquish a firearm if you are charged with a crime.
 Conviction, beyond a reasonable doubt, is necessary to trigger relinquishment.

 Recall that some of the initial steps within the relinquishment process are that the court must:

-- Instruct the defendant that he is prohibited from owning, possessing, or having any firearms, ammunition, and magazines; and,
+- Instruct you that you are prohibited from owning, possessing, or having any firearms, ammunition, and magazines; and,

-- Provide the defendant with a Prohibited Persons Relinquishment Form.
+- Provide you with a Prohibited Persons Relinquishment Form.

-This means that if the court never provides these instructions, or does not provide a form, then a defendant may have a defense to a charge under PC 29810.
-The same may hold true if the court provides the same but is not clear in doing so.
+This means that if the court never provides these instructions, or does not provide a form, you may have a defense to a charge under PC 29810.
+The same may hold if the court provides the same but is unclear in doing so.

-Remember that a defendant has five or 14 days to complete and submit a Prohibited Persons Relinquishment Form, depending on his custodial status.
-A defendant may complete the form but may fail to complete it on time.
-If this happens, the accused may ask the court for additional time to complete the form by showing some good cause for a time extension.8
+Remember that you have 48 hours or 14 days to complete and submit a Prohibited Persons Relinquishment Form, depending on your custodial status.
+You may complete the form but may fail to complete it on time.
+If this happens, you may ask the court for additional time to complete the form by showing some good cause for a time extension.8

 3. Penalties, Punishment, and Sentencing

-A defendant that does not timely complete and submit a Prohibited Persons Relinquishment Form is guilty of an infraction.
+If you do not timely complete and submit a Prohibited Persons Relinquishment Form, you are guilty of an infraction.
 The offense is punishable by a maximum fine of $100.9

-Further, if a defendant fails to relinquish a firearm, then he may be guilty of the unlawful possession of a firearm.10 If so, he could get penalized under Penal Code 29800 – see Section 4.2 below.
+Further, if you fail to relinquish a firearm, then you may be guilty of the unlawful possession of a firearm.10 If so, you could get penalized under Penal Code 29800 (discussed below).

 4. Related Offenses